codacy/docs/docs/coverage/repositories/repository-dashboard.md

 product: coverage
 ---

-# [Coverage] Repository Dashboard
+# Coverage Repository Dashboard

-The **Repository Dashboard** provides an overview of the repository coverage and items that require your attention.
+The **Coverage Repository Dashboard** provides an overview of the repository coverage and items that require your attention.

 To access your Repository Dashboard, select a repository from the [Repositories list](../../organizations/managing-repositories.md) and select **Dashboard** on the left navigation sidebar.